Can a Sperm or Egg Donor be Contacted in the Future? Cryos Explains

 ID Release Sperm or Egg Donor

-A non-anonymous sperm or egg donor, can be contacted by the child, after turning 18.
-They can request the identity and additional donor information from Cryos.
-Non-anonymous donors are more popular, because many parents would like their child to be able to contact their donor when they become adults.
+A non-anonymous sperm or egg donor can be contacted by the child, after turning 18.
+They can request identifying information about the donor from Cryos.
+Non-anonymous donors are more popular because many parents would like their child to be able to have access to donor identifying information when they become adults.
 If the child does not contact Cryos, the donor’s identity will remain undisclosed.
 Non-anonymous donors have agreed to future contact.
 But, the donor can change their mind and be unresponsive when the child reaches out.
 So, there are no guarantees, but at the very least your child can know their donor’s identity.

 You ultimately make the choice, but remember that young adults sometimes wish they could know the identity of their donor.
 This becomes impossible if you choose an anonymous donor.
 It is very important for you to consider your options when choosing your donor’s anonymity.

 Need more information about the difference between anonymous and non-anonymous donors, check out our blog post here.
 You can call our bilingual Client Service team at (407) 203-1175.
 Email us at [email protected], or chat with us live on our website.